gigi8android/sql-challenge/README.md

 2. Folder "EmployeeSQL" contains: QuickDBD exported DB tables structure, Entity Relationship Diagram (ERD), Postgresql server username & password _postgresql_keys.py_, _Employee_sql_final_ and Jupyter notebook _bonus_final.ipynb_ for the bonus section.

 **_Notes:_** </br>
-  - File _"postgresql_keys.py"_: needs to be updated with the relevant postpressql server user name and password
+  - File _"postgresql_keys.py"_: needs to be updated with the relevant postpresql server user name and password
-  - Batch file _"copydata.bat"_: needs to be updated with the relevant postpressql server password
+  - Batch file _"copydata.bat"_: needs to be updated with the relevant postpresql server password
   - When importing the csv datafiles to the server for the first time, it's important to import the files in the order as listed in the file _copydata.bat_ or _Employee_sql_final.sql_.
 Otherwise the data won't be imported to the tables appropriately due to the established relationships between the tables.
   - The csv data files can be manually imported via pgAdmin or bulk import via batch file _copydata.bat_
   - Tables structure and ERD are created by using QuickDBD https://app.quickdatabasediagrams.com/#/